hestiaAI/website.template/src/site/home/fr/index.md

 ---
+path: home
+realizations_title: See our projects
 layout: home
 permalink: /fr/index.html
-path: home
 title: Hestia.ai
-lead: >-
-  Personalized digital services
-  AND full respect of privacy
+lead: Personalized digital services AND full respect of privacy Made possible
-  Made possible
 lead_image: /assets/media/home-hero-image.jpg
 lead_image_caption: Photo by [Mary Eineman](https://unsplash.com/@maryeineman)
   on [Unsplash](https://unsplash.com/photos/sQtGjRSOyGk)
 introduction_title: The technology that tech was missing to be sustainable
-introduction: >-
-  Thanks to the technology developed by
-  Hestia.ai, you can offer personalized services without ever accessing users' data.
+introduction: Thanks to the technology developed by Hestia.ai, you can offer personalized services without ever accessing users' data.
 Respect privacy.
   Gain trust.
 It's the new added value.
 expertise:
   - title: Expertise
-    description: "Our roster of talent is ideally positioned to provide creative and strategic consultative services and custom development for innovative compaines and organisations."
+    description: Our roster of talent is ideally positioned to provide creative and strategic consultative services and custom development for innovative compaines and organisations.
     link_text: Contact
-    url: #contact
+    url: null
     primary_button: true
   - title: ""
+    description: >-
-    description: "**Development** privacy-preserving machine learning / infrastructure building / site-app-software custom realization.\n\n**Consulting** data governance / data analysis / use case design / prototyping / consortium setup / tech communication."
+      **Development** privacy-preserving machine learning / infrastructure
+      building / site-app-software custom realization.

+      **Consulting** data governance / data analysis / use case design / prototyping / consortium setup / tech communication.
   - title: Partnerships
-    description: "We team up with academic and industrial partners to respond to national or European calls for projects.
-Thanks to our track record and the quality of our work, we have already obtained XXX € in Y years."
+    description: We team up with academic and industrial partners to respond to national or European calls for projects.
+Thanks to our track record and the quality of our work, we have already obtained XXX € in Y years.
     link_text: Contact
-    url: #contact
+    url: null
   - title: About us
-    description: "With a unique blend of complementary skills, our team has a focused understanding of today's world and client needs.
-We leverage this experience to develop the ideal solution for a range of privacy-friendly challenges."
+    description: With a unique blend of complementary skills, our team has a focused understanding of today's world and client needs.
+We leverage this experience to develop the ideal solution for a range of privacy-friendly challenges.
     link_text: Learn more
     url: about/
-realizations_title: See our projects
 realizations:
   - title: Sitra
-    description: "Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia."
+    description: Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia.
   - title: Armasuisse
-    description: "Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia."
+    description: Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia.
   - title: Personaldata.io
-    description: "Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia."
+    description: Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia.
 contact_form_title: Let's start a conversation
 ---